aarushi98ag/image_editor/README.md

                    e) cancel()- If you don't want to crop, and you want to deselect the selected area.

-                   f) undo()- This will take you one step back.(Note this will save just the previous image transformation,   not all)
+                   f) undo()- This will take you one step back.(Note this will save just the previous image transformation,not all)

 The editor makes use of two seperate plugins- 1) imgareaselect for cropping and 2) lightslider-master for the image slider.